kbiton/docker-ecs-app/README.md

     `docker compose down` | This will tear down the docker ECS cloudformation stack

-    `aws cloudformation delete-stack —stack-name infra-docker-ecs` | This will tear down the infra stack
+    `aws cloudformation delete-stack --stack-name infra-docker-ecs` | This will tear down the infra stack

  * Remove the ECR Image(s) and Repo